dattalab/keypoint-moseq/docs/source/FAQs.rst

 Choosing the target syllable duration
 -------------------------------------
 For rodents we recommend a target duration of ~400ms (i.e. 12 frames at 30fps), since this timescale has been validated through analyses of behavior and neural activity in previous studies.
-In the `keypoint-MoSeq paper <https://www.biorxiv.org/content/10.1101/2023.03.16.532307v2>`_, we use changepoint analysis to support the choice of 400ms as the target duration.
-To repeat this analysis, follow the changepoints tutorial.
 For other animals or head-fixed setups, the target duration may be different, and depends mainly on the timescale of behavior that you are interested in.

 Number of model fitting iterations